 Staff Comment: The rural residential zoning requires a minimum 50-foot front setback.
-Given site constraints, drainfield location and streams and wetlands, there is no alternative placement of the home that conforms to setback requirements that would result in a lesser buffer reduction.
+Given site constraints, there is no alternative placement of the home that conforms to setback requirements that would result in a lesser buffer reduction.
+In addition, the new homesite location must avoid encroachment onto the top of the gentle slope leading into the area identified to contain Wetland A.

-According to the submitted wetland report, the homesite development will avoid other potential impacts through directional lighting away from the buffer; a limited use of pesticides within 90 feet of the wetland and stream; the infiltration, treatment, detention, or dispersion of new runoff from surfaces into the buffer; the posting of the established outer boundary of the retained buffer adjacent to the homesite; dust controls during construction; and the planting of a minimum of 110 one-gallon potted or large bare-root trees and shrubs within the restored buffer area adjacent to the eastern side of the property upon residential demolition.
+According to the submitted wetland report, the homesite development will avoid other potential impacts through directional lighting away from the buffer; a limited use of pesticides within 150 feet of the wetland; the infiltration, treatment, detention, or dispersion of new runoff from surfaces into the buffer; the posting of the established outer boundary of the retained buffer adjacent to the homesite; dust controls during construction; and the planting of a minimum of 100 seedling conifer trees within the buffer area adjacent to the eastern side of Wetland A.

-B. For wetlands and streams and/or required buffers associated with documented habitat for endangered, threatened, or sensitive fish or wildlife species, a habitat assessment report has been submitted that demonstrates that the buffer modification will not result in an adverse impact to the species of study.
+B. For wetlands and/or required buffers associated with documented habitat for endangered, threatened, or sensitive fish or wildlife species, a habitat assessment report has been submitted that demonstrates that the buffer modification will not result in an adverse impact to the species of study.

-Staff Comment: The onsite wetlands and streams and their required buffers do not provide documented habitats for endangered, threatened, or sensitive fish and wildlife species.
+Staff Comment: The onsite wetlands and their required buffers do not provide documented habitats for endangered, threatened, or sensitive fish and wildlife species.